 - The candidate has uploaded all of the required documents to their candidate profile under the additional document section.
 The candidate must ensued the documents are completed as per the IRCC guidelines.
-When uploaded to the profile, each document must be labeled correctly (multiple documents uploaded as one will not be accepted)
+When uploaded to the profile, each document must be labeled correctly (multiple documents uploaded as one or not labeled correctly will not be accepted).

-- The candidate notifies the RNIP coordinator via email indicating the above step has been completed at: firstname.lastname@example.org
+- The candidate notifies the RNIP coordinator via EMAIL indicating the above step has been completed at: firstname.lastname@example.org

-- The coordinator will review the application and if the application is deemed complete, the status of the application on the candidate profile will be changed to “Application formally received”.
+- The coordinator will review the application and if the application is deemed complete, the status of the application on the candidate profile will be changed to “Application Received in Full.”
 This will generate an automatic email informing the candidate about the application status update.
 The date of this confirmation email will be recognized as the date the application was formally received in full.
 At this point, the program coordinator determines only whether the required documents are included and whether the candidate meets basic federal eligibility criteria.

-- When the application is placed into processing, the coordinator will assess the validity of the information and full eligibility of the candidate one week prior to the relevant recommendation meeting.
-Once the eligibility of the candidate has been confirmed, the status of the application will be changed to “Application under consideration”.
+- When the application is placed into processing, the coordinator will assess the validity of the information and full eligibility of the candidate.
+Once the eligibility of the candidate has been confirmed, the status of the application will be changed to “Application under Consideration”.
 This will generate an automatic email informing the candidate about the application status update.

 Due to the introduction of the priority NOC codes to the RNIP application process, the coordinator is unable to confirm when your application will be presented to the committee.

 When applications from non-priority industries are submitted and received in full, the candidate will be added to the wait list on a first come first served basis.
 Being wait-listed does not guarantee the application will be considered.
 Priority industries will be processed ahead of non-priority industries.